 When Pooh has the energy to move, he does it in wisdom… “I always get to where I am going by walking away from where I have been.” ~ Pooh

-We got into chronic illness by a lifestyle.
-Keep walking AWAY from where we have been.
+We got into chronic illness by many factors; lifestyle, environment, inadequate medical system, etc. Keep walking AWAY from where we have been.
 There are lifestyles that support our bodies and keep us on a wellness journey, not an illness journey.

 Cycology – Using Efficient Mind Games

 I’m convinced that Pooh invented CYCOLOGY (= psychology = using the mind to keep moving through chronic illness).

 Efficiency = a-fish-in-the-sea = E-ffic-ien-cy

 We become a-fish-in-the sea when we focus too much on efficiency. ~ Pooh said it!!
 Get it?
 E-flic-ien-cy!!!
 Sometimes the thing to do is nothing and get our minds off of efficiency.
 We are humans, not robots.